-Agency to provide better and broader access to Equity Eligible Contractors through its solar programs, this approach best meets the spirit of the law.

-- If there is unallocated capacity in the Equity Eligible Contractor category, that capacity will not be reallocated to other categories. - Next, the Agency will prioritize reallocation of any remaining uncontracted program capacity to the Small Distributed Generation category to select waitlisted projects from this category. - This approach helps maximize the number of Illinois residents and/or businesses that can benefit from the Adjustable Block Program. - Next, the Agency will prioritize reallocation of any still remaining uncontracted program capacity to the Community-Driven Community Solar category if a waitlist of CommunityDriven Community Solar projects has formed.
+- First, the The Agency will first allocate any uncontracted capacity to the Equity Eligible Contractors category to select waitlisted projects from this category. - As the only category which is expressly sought to be expanded over time, growing to 40% of the ABP by 2030, this approach allows the Agency to expand capacity allocated to the EEC category should demand allow.
+In addition, as P.A.
+102-0662 prioritizes the diversification of the Illinois clean energy economy and instructs the Agency to provide better and broader access to Equity Eligible Contractors through its solar programs, this approach best meets the spirit of the law. - If there is unallocated capacity in the Equity Eligible Contractor category, that capacity will not be reallocated to other categories.
+If substantial unused capacity remains within this category, the IPA will work with stakeholders to identify barriers to participation in this category and develop plans to mitigate those barriers - Next, the Agency will prioritize reallocation of any remaining uncontracted program capacity to the Small Distributed Generation category to select waitlisted projects from this category. - This approach helps maximize the number of Illinois residents and/or businesses that can benefit from the Adjustable Block Program. - Next, the Agency will prioritize reallocation of any still remaining uncontracted program capacity to the Community-Driven Community Solar category if a waitlist of Community-Driven Community Solar projects has formed.
 Eligible waitlisted projects will be selected by scoring rank order (which establishes the ordinal waitlist for that category) and will be required to have met the minimum scoring threshold for selection. - This category is prioritized in recognition of the concern that community solar project development in Illinois has been largely homogenous since program inception.
 This new program category was established to diversify the community solar market through community-driven projects, and allocating waitlisted capacity maximizes its impact. - If uncontracted capacity remains after prioritized reallocation to these three program categories, the Agency will evenly distribute the remaining uncontracted capacity across the remaining program categories featuring waitlists.
 Should a category's waitlist be satisfied by less capacity than that distribution, then the remaining capacity shall be added to the other category or categories featuring waitlists.